Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Introduction

 Open-Domain Question Answering (ODQA) is a longstanding task in natural language processing that aims to answer questions about world knowledge without explicitly providing specific background documents \citep{voorhees1999trec, huang2020recent,zhu2021retrieving,zhang2022survey}.
 The most common approach for ODQA is to train a Retriever-Reader pipeline \citep{chen-etal-2017-reading}: (i) first retrieving the most related documents of the question, (ii) then applying the reader to extract or generate the final answer conditioned on these documents \citep{karpukhin-etal-2020-dense, lewis2020retrieval, izacard-grave-2021-leveraging}.
 Despite the decent performance, they rely on large amount of training data and a large external knowledge corpus, so it is hard to expand these methods to zero-shot ODQA where no training data is available.

-With the emergence of Large Langauge Models (LLMs) such as GPT-3 \citep{brown2020language}, FLAN \citep{wei2022finetuned}, OPT \citep{zhang2022opt}, PaLM \citep{chowdhery2022palm}, InstructGPT \citep{ouyang2022training}, researchers start to leverage them for zero-shot ODQA tasks.
+With the emergence of Large Langauge Models (LLMs) such as GPT-3 \citep{brown2020language}, OPT \citep{zhang2022opt}, PaLM \citep{chowdhery2022palm}, InstructGPT \citep{ouyang2022training}, researchers start to leverage them for zero-shot ODQA tasks.
 These LLMs are capable of generating correct answers without any training data and external corpus with direct prompts (like \textit{Q: \{question\} A:}).
 Some recent works go further to induce the instruction understanding abilities and use the abundant knowledge in their parameters by asking LLMs to generate rationales called \textit{chain-of-thought} \citep{wei2022chain, kojima2022large} or related background information \citep{yu2022generate,sun2022recitation} before answering.
-However, these naive prompting methods for zero-shot ODQA still cannot achieve satisfactory performance, since they fail to take full advantage of the powerfulness of LLMs.
+However, these naive prompting methods for zero-shot ODQA still fail to compete with customized fine-tuned models \citep{yu2022generate}, since they fail to take full advantage of the powerfulness of LLMs.

 In this paper, we focus on zero-shot ODQA with no training data and external corpus.
 Based on the characteristics of this task, we propose \textbf{Self-Prompting} the LLM to explicitly activate different capabilities of LLMs and combine these capabilities to improve performance.
 In general, we ask LLMs to automatically generate pseudo QA pairs for in-context learning instead of predicting the answers directly as in naive prompting methods.
-Self-prompting consists of two stages, preparation and inference.
-In the preparation stage, the LLM is required to generate a pseudo QA dataset in three steps: (i) write a short Wikipedia passage, extract named entities in this passage as answers; (ii) raise questions for the answers; (iii) explain each generated QA pair in a short sentence based on the passage.
+Self-prompting consists of two stages: preparation and inference.
+In the preparation stage, the LLM is required to generate a pseudo QA dataset in three steps: (i) write a short Wikipedia-style passage, extract named entities in this passage as answers; (ii) raise questions for the answers; (iii) explain each generated QA pair in a short sentence based on the passage.
 Relying on the strong instruction understanding ability of LLMs, all these sub-tasks can be effectively conducted with simple natural language prompts.
 In the inference stage, we propose a novel clustering-based retrieval method to select salient examples from this pseudo dataset as the in-context demonstrations for each test sample.
-These selected QA pairs, along with the passages and explanations, are concatenated with the test question in a specific order to form the final input sequence, which is fed into the LLM to get the final answer.
+These selected QA pairs, along with the passages and explanations, are concatenated with the test question in a specific order as the input sequence, which is fed into the LLM to get the final answer.